How long does a home inspection take?

 Are you associated with any professional organizations ?

-Sean Shea is a Registered Home Inspector (RHI) and member of The Ontario Association of Home Inspectors and Canadian Association of Home and Property Inspectors.
+Sean Shea is a Registered Home Inspector (RHI) with The Ontario Association of Home Inspectors and a National Certificate Holder (NCI) with The Canadian Association of Home and Property Inspectors.
+He is also a Certified Level 1 Thermographer and is WETT Certified.

 How many days notice do I need to give you?